greghendershott/pdb/README.md

-Although check-syntax today does not have a "syncheck:add-export" method, we've implemented one by doing our own, extra analysis (maybe some this this will be merged into `drracket-tool-lib`).
+Although check-syntax today does not have a "syncheck:add-export" method, we've implemented one by doing our own, extra analysis (maybe someday this could be merged into `drracket-tool-lib`).
 This annotation corresponds to `#%provide` forms in fully-expanded syntax.
 We add these to an `exports` table.